GMH-Code/JS7z/README.md

 Selecting extra exception catching will add `+EC` to the flags.
 This feature allows you to see further details of failures, such as extraction security issues, corrupt archive data, and incorrect passwords.
 Using this increases the build size, so it is switched off by default.

 At the final stage of the build, `js7z.js` and `js7z.wasm` will be written into the `Alone2/b/g` folder.
-If multi-threaded mode is chosen, `js7z.worker.js` *may* be added.
-On recent versions of Emscripten, this file is an unused compatibility stub and can be deleted.

 ---